 First of all, make sure the containers you plan to use are clean and completely dry.
 Also, make sure the lid is nearby so you can quickly seal the container once you add the food and oxygen absorber.

 Make sure your food is free of any debris (common with beans).
 Then add it to the containers you’ve decided to store it in, but do not put the lid on yet.

-Step #3 – Set aside a mason jar (and lid) for oxygen absorbers.
+Step 3 – Set aside a mason jar (and lid).